cert-manager/website/content/training/building-controllers.md

 ## Course content

-- The machinery of the Kubernetes API Server
-- Defining new Kinds using Custom Resource Definitions
-- What are controllers and operators
-- Best practise controller design patterns
-- Using Kubebuilder as a controller building framework
-- Making a controller and kind using Kubebuilder
-- Advanced controller techniques
-- Group design discussion
+Gain an understanding of the inner workings of the Kubernetes API server, which serves as the front end for the Kubernetes control plane.
+Later, attendees learn best practices for extending the functionality of the API server through defining new kinds using Custom Resource Definitions.
+Using Kubebuilder as a controller building framework, workshops instruct attendees to declare their own kind and build a corresponding controller.
+At the day’s conclusion, advanced controller techniques are covered with workshops and a group design discussions.